 This versatile, portable, educational toolkit was created by pollinator experts at the University of Minnesota Bee Lab and Monarch Joint Venture.
 These kits provide science-based pollinator education through games and interactive features.
 The kits include instructions for education and outreach leaders.
 The content of the kit can be modified to benefit audiences with varying levels of pollinator knowledge.
 Users will come away with a new appreciation for pollinators as well as new ways to help them.
 We are grateful to the Environment and Natural Resources Trust Fund for supporting production and distribution of the pollinator toolkits.

 We are able to offer downloadable materials available to all.
-To recieve access to these materials, fill out the Online Pollinator Education Toolkit Form
+To receive access to these materials, fill out the Online Pollinator Education Toolkit Form

-We have received and are processing applications for 200 free Pollinator Ambassador Outreach Toolkits that will be distrubted to MN educators.
-We hope to supply additional kits to people outside of MN in the future.
-Kits will be mailed to recipients.
-We will have an option to pick up from the UMN Bee Lab if that is convenient.
+We have distributed 200 free Pollinator Education Toolkits to MN educators and are taking applications for another 40 educators to receive a free kit.
 These are interactive outreach materials.
 They do not require specific training as the materials are designed to stand alone but additional background information can provide enrichment, so we will provide some videos with additional information and instructions.
 Some written instructions will also accompany the kits.
 If you receive a kit, you will be asked to keep track of use and answer an annual survey.

 Pollinator Ambassador Training